 Set up treatment plan reminders in your SimplePractice account and never miss a deadline for updating a client's treatment plan again.
 This optional feature allows you to set a reminder for a specific date, or for a set interval of time to let you know when it's time to review a client's treatment plan.

-By default, any treatment plans that are added after this feature release (6/16/2020) will have a reminder set to 90 days after the date assigned to a treatment plan.
-However, this release will not update any treatment plans that were added prior to this feature release (6/16/2020).
+By default, any treatment plans added after 6/16/2020 will have a reminder set to 90 days after the date assigned to a treatment plan.

 To set up a treatment plan reminder for a client's existing treatment plan, or to change the timeframe for the reminder, simply: